-Dev Tools in Chrome – built directly into the browser, you can see various elements of a webpage to analyse its performance more carefully.
+Dev Tools in Chrome – built directly into the browser.
+You can see various elements of a webpage to analyse its performance more carefully.
 The quickest way of accessing is through the Inspect element when right clicking.
-The Timings section of the Performance panel in Chrome DevTools includes a LCP marker and shows you which element is associated with LCP when you hover over the Related Node field.
+The Timings section of the Performance panel in Chrome DevTools includes a LCP marker and shows you which element is associated with LCP – when hovering over the Related Node field.
 The Experience section shows a CLS score with affected elements highlighted for you to see where your problematic areas are.

 To wrap up…

-Although Core Web Vitals is a relatively new aspect to the Google Search Console report, the signs that something like this has been in the pipeline for a number of years.
+Although Core Web Vitals is a relatively new aspect to the Google Search Console report.
+The signs of something like this has been in the pipeline for a number of years.

 It will be interesting to see how older websites with clunky UI and websites such as local news services who rely on large, intrusive, third party ads to supplement their revenue will fare as the creases are ironed out over the next few months.